Package Leaflet: Information for the User

 TRINIPATCH 10 mg/ 24 hours are transdermal patches, with a release of 10 mg of nitroglycerin in 24 hours.

-Do not use TRINIPATCH 10 mg/ 24 hours transdermal patches:
+Do not use TRINIPATCH 10 mg/ 24 hours Transdermal Patches:

 In cases of myocardial infarction, acute heart failure, and acute and chronic respiratory disorders.

-Severe hypotension may occur in postural changes.
+Severe hypotension may occur with postural changes.

 Remove the patch in case of collapse or shock.